Zelaron/Sprecher-Network/README.md

 ### Training Features

 The implementation includes several advanced training techniques:
-- Gradient clipping to handle the challenging optimization landscape created by shared splines
+- Gradient clipping to handle the challenging optimization landscape created by shared splines.
-- Plateau-aware cosine annealing that increases learning rate when stuck in local minima
+- Plateau-aware cosine annealing that increases learning rate when stuck in local minima.
-- Optional residual connections that adapt based on dimensional compatibility
+- Optional residual connections that adapt based on dimensional compatibility.
-- Regularization options for smoother splines and better generalization
+- Regularization options for smoother splines and better generalization.
+- Extremely robust checkpointing to ensure plots perfectly reflect the best model state.

 ## Visualization

 The package generates comprehensive visualizations saved to the `plots/` directory:
-- Network architecture diagrams showing the block structure
+- Network architecture diagrams showing the block structure.
-- Learned spline functions φ and Φ for each block
+- Learned spline functions φ and Φ for each block.
-- Function approximation comparisons (for regression tasks)
+- Function approximation comparisons (for regression tasks).
-- Training loss curves with logarithmic scaling
+- Training loss and accuracy curves.

 Visualizations are automatically saved with descriptive filenames indicating the dataset, architecture, and training configuration.